TheJumpCloud/jumpcloud-slack-app/Azure/README.md

 ## Instructions

-The following steps should be followed to deploy the JumpCloud Azure Slackbot to your Azure and Slack tenants.
+The following steps should be followed to deploy the JumpCloud App for Slack to your Azure and Slack tenants.

 ### Create the Slack App

 Creating a new Slack App is relatively simple.
 Refer to [Slack's documentation](https://api.slack.com/apps) as necessary.
 Create a net new Slack App in your Slack workspace before continuing to the next step.